 -

 Can a triangle have more than one right angle?
 No. If a triangle had two right angles (90 degrees each), the sum of those two angles would already be 180 degrees.
 This would leave no degrees remaining for the third angle, violating the angle sum property.
-Therefore, a triangle can have at most one right angle.
+Which means, a triangle can have at most one right angle.

 -